 Being an entrepreneur is not just about starting a company.

-It’s about building value for yourself, your employees, and your customer.
+It’s about building value for yourself, your employees, and your customers.

 This generally takes years of hard work, perseverance, and failure before it pays off.
 It’s no coincidence that many estimates show that 80 percent of new business ventures fail within the first 18 months.
 Starting a business is difficult.

 So, what do you need to make it work?

 Obviously, you don’t need certain skills or knowledge; those vary from company to company and industry to industry.
 In order to succeed in some businesses, you need to be a technology expert with the necessary programming experience.
 For other companies, maybe you just need to be savvy at talking to people.